 Consider turkey instead if you need to be mindful of your animal fat intake.

 Domestic geese are descended from wild geese.
 Geese have been domesticated in Europe since at least Roman times.

-In England, it was traditional to roast a goose on Martinmas, 29th September.
-In Alsace, goose would be roast on St Martin’s Day, 11th November.
-It was called the “Martinsgans.”
+In England, it was traditional to roast a goose on Michaelmas, the 29th of September.
+Goose was also traditional on Martinmas — St Martin’s Day — on the 11th of November.
+In Alsace, such a goose was called the “Martinsgans.”